Mechanism of diving regulators: Regulator freezing

 With some regulators, once the regulator starts free-flowing the flow escalates into a full free-flow, and delivers air to the diver at temperatures cold enough to freeze mouth tissue in a short time.
 The effect increases with depth, and the deeper the diver is, the faster the breathing gas will be lost.
-In some cold water fatalities, by the time the diver’s body is recovered there is no gas left in the cylinder, and the regulator has warmed up and melted the ice, destroying the evidence, and leading to a finding of death by drowning due to running out of gas.
+In some cold water fatalities, by the time the diver's body is recovered there is no gas left in the cylinder, and the regulator has warmed up and melted the ice, destroying the evidence, leading to a finding of death by drowning due to running out of gas, but without the initial cause of regulator malfunction.

 Mechanism of icing

 When the high pressure gas passes through the regulator first stage, the pressure drop from cylinder pressure to inter-stage pressure causes a temperature drop as the gas expands.
 The higher the cylinder pressure the greater the drop in pressure and the colder the gas gets in the low pressure hose to the second stage.
 An increase in flow will increase the amount of heat lost and the gas will get colder, as heat transfer from the surrounding water is limited.
 If the breathing rate is low to moderate (15 to 30 lpm) the risk of ice formation is less.

 The factors that influence ice formation are: